i2mint/oui/README.md

 Some really high level ones (lists, tables, nested data)?
 Some more specific: Hear/view sound, configs CRUD, etc.

+# Architectural notes

+The following are just suggestions, but follow them unless you have a defendable reason not to.
+Also, do add/edit these if you have some ideas of your own.

+One folder per component, with python interface in the `__init__.py` under it.

+If python and js need to share some resources (say settings, defaults, etc.), put these in ONE place (for example a json file) from which both python and js will source these.

+Include as many defaults and annotations as possible.
+We want the components to be used out-of-the-box, and only tuned if and when needed.
+Defaults can be dumb values, or "smart"
+(set dynamically according to the context)

+Name your values.
+For example, instead of `24` or `3600` in the code, define `HOURS_PER_DAY = 24` and `SECONDS_PER_HOUR = 3600` and use these names.

+Extract as many variables from the code and and perculate them higher in the interface (such as function arguments or module constants).

 # Components

 Keep in mind: What are our abstract objects and operations that we want the user